 Animation on the operation of the system of HGVC

-In this 2 minutes animation video the operation of the heavy goods vehicle charge system is explained.
+In this 2 minutes animation video the operation of the heavy goods vehicle charge system is explained (version 2022).

-A differentiation will be made according to the heavy goods vehicle’s environmental properties … and weight; the cleaner or lighter the vehicle, the lower the charge will be.
+According to the heavy goods vehicle’s environmental properties and weight a differentiation will be made; the cleaner or lighter the vehicle, the lower the charge will be.